openscad/openscad-playground/README.md

 ## Build your own WASM binary

-[Makefile](./Makefile) fetches a prebuilt OpenSCAD web WASM binary, but you can build your own in a couple of minutes:
+The build system fetches a prebuilt OpenSCAD web WASM binary, but you can build your own in a couple of minutes:

 - **Optional**: use your own openscad fork / branch: